Home Up Search

 bulletBoth thick and thin plate equations were developed by Professor C.A.
 Adams et al.

 The data is presented in a way so one can see the numbers from each part of the equation.
 As the thickness was increased so was the heat input.
-A TIG process efficiency of 0.5 (50%) was used which is higher than the sited Welding Handbook reference but errors on the side of predicting a slower cooling rate.
+A TIG process efficiency of 0.5 (50%) was used which is somewhat higher than the sited Welding Handbook reference but errors on the side of predicting a slower cooling rate.
 The thin plate equation is for two dimensional heat flow and may be OK for a butt weld but a Tee fillet weld will have faster cooling rate.
 Therefore despite trying to error on the side of predicting slower cooling rates, they are all around the 1/4 in Jominy bar location.
 The exact cooling rate will be somewhat dependent on the diameter of the tube as well.
 However I would expect that perhaps 1/2 way around the joint the cooling rate would be similar to that predicted.
 As the complete circular weld is made the last part will have a preheat from the weld start.
 However if a brittle structure is formed in any area and a crack forms, that is sufficient to be a problem.

 Equation Elements and Values